maana-io/q-tutorials/maana-fieldclassifier/README.md

 Finally, on the "operatorcsv" kind, click on the "Organization" link.
 This should bring up the organization kind.
 You will see a blue line from "businessOperator" to "Organization" and the contents of Organization will be the as those contained in the "business" column (with the caveat that other services may have written to the organization kind as well).
 <p><p><img src="organizationContents.png" alt="New People", style="height: 100%; width: 100%; align: center"/>
 </p>
-<em>Figure 6: Displying the Organization Kind and its links to operatorcsv Kind.</em>
+<em>Figure 6: Displaying the Organization Kind and its links to operatorcsv Kind.</em>
 </p>
 The copyFieldAsKind not only works on classifications produces by the classifyFields functions, it also works for a user defined kind, provided that (1) newFieldKindId is used instead of newFieldKind (2) the user defined kind should have a field called "name" and (3) if the kind does not have the same name as one of the possible field classifications then the "forceAll" button should be set to true.